LizDao/CodePath_Honeypot/README.md

 Time spent: **5** hours spent in total

 > Objective: Stand up a basic honeypot and demonstrate its effectiveness at detecting and/or collecting data about an attack

-## Pentesting Report

   1. I deployed 2 honeypots:
       a. mhn-honeypot-1
       b. mhn-honeypot-2

    2. Issues I encountered:
       a.
 Session Timeout:
         - When I tried to load the external IP in a browser, it gave me a timeout error every time.
         - Fix:   Find the mhn-admin VM under "Instances" and click on "Edit".
 Under the "Firewalls" settings